Fadi Ghandour: Philanthropy

 Ghandour is the Founder and Chairman of Ruwwad for Development, a non-profit community empowerment platform launched in 2005 supporting marginalized communities through activism, civic engagement, education and financial inclusion operating in Jordan, Lebanon, Palestine and Egypt.
 Ruwwad focuses on three areas of impact through its youth organizing, child development, community support, and community-led campaigns.

+Personal life

+Ghandour has a son Fares is a partner at Wamda Capital.

+Ghandour has another son Bassel who co-wrote and produced the Oscar-nominated and Bafta award-winning film Theeb.